 Global economic conditions have shown some signs of recovery, particularly in the US, but remain challenging as concerns remain on the sustainability of the recovery.
 Some key indicators of sustainable economic growth remain under pressure.
-Ongoing concerns over the sustainability of economic recovery in the US, its substantial debt burden and expected shift in monetary policy to increase short term interest rates, the low price of crude oil across the globe and the related implications for potential global deflation, as well as concerns of slower economic growth in the EU, Russia, China and Japan, have contributed to market volatility and diminished expectations for the US, European and global economies.
+Ongoing concerns over the sustainability of economic recovery in the US, its substantial debt burden and expected shift in monetary policy to increase short term interest rates, the low price of crude oil and other commodities across the globe and the related implications for potential global deflation, as well as concerns of slower economic growth in the EU, Russia, China and Japan, have contributed to market volatility and diminished expectations for the US, European and global economies.
 If countries in the Eurozone or other countries require additional financial support, if sovereign credit ratings continue to decline, or in the event of a default on sovereign debt obligations in certain countries including Greece, Argentina and Russia, yields on the sovereign debt of certain countries may continue to increase, the cost of borrowing may increase and credit may become more limited.
 In the US, there continue to be concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt and rising debt ceiling, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve ends its quantitative easing program.
 Further, there continue to be signs of economic weakness such as weaker economic growth and low inflation in the EU, Japan and China.
-Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism and armed conflict around the world, as well as the growing concerns over the sustained and drastic fall in the price of crude oil and the associated risk of global deflation, which may contribute to further economic instability in the global financial markets.
+Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism and armed conflict around the world and the ongoing refugee crisis in Europe, North Africa and the Middle East may contribute to political and economic instability in those regions.
+The growing concerns over the sustained and drastic fall in the price of crude